Neural Grasp Distance Fields for Robot Manipulation: Method

 \section{Method}

 In this work, we represent a set of poses $\mathcal{M} \subset \mathbf{SE}(3)$ as the level set of a neural implicit function.
-This implicit function takes a query pose $\mathbf{q}$ as input and estimates its distance to the learned level set.
-In \sect{sec:ngf}, we describe how our Neural Grasp Distance Fields (\ngdf) leverages this insight to learn the level set of valid \textit{grasp} poses.
-In \sect{sec:jgmp}, we explain how to incorporate \ngdf into a trajectory optimization framework to jointly reason over smooth and collision-free reaching trajectories that end at a valid grasp pose. \fig{fig:approach} provides an overview of our method.
+This implicit function takes a query pose $\mathbf{q}$ as input and estimates its distance to the learned level set. \sect{sec:ngf} describes how Neural Grasp Distance Fields (\ngdf) leverage this insight to learn the level set of valid \textit{grasp} poses. \sect{sec:jgmp} explains how to incorporate \ngdf into a trajectory optimization framework to jointly reason over smooth and collision-free reaching trajectories that end at a valid grasp pose. \fig{fig:approach} provides an overview of our method.